seunboy1/DevOps-Projects/Static Website/README.md

     ![oldA](assets/img/oldA.png)
     We are going to modify the previous record to point to out cloudfront distribution rather than our s3 endpoint url link
     ![newA](assets/img/newA.png)
-    You can create another A record but this time with a www subdomain.
+    You can also create another A record but this time with a www subdomain.